Germany reap rewards from increased focus on set pieces

-SANTO ANDRE Brazil Set pieces have helped propel Germany into the semi-final of the World Cup, dispelling any doubts coach Joachim Loew had about the value of time spent practising deadball situations.
+SANTO ANDRE Brazil Set pieces have helped propel Germany into the semi-final of the World Cup, dispelling any doubts coach Joachim Loew had about the value of time spent practicing deadball situations.

-Loew admitted before the tournament that he was sceptical about the value of spending a lot of time practicing set pieces but has evidently changed his mind after the success so far.
+Loew admitted before the tournament that he was skeptical about the value of spending a lot of time practicing set pieces but has evidently changed his mind after the success so far.

 Several players said Germany are now training for deadball situations more rigorously before every match - and being given the freedom to come up with their own creative ideas.